ChrisBeaumont/soupy/docs/index.rst

  - Node.map applies the transformation to the BeautifulSoup element
  - Collection.map applies the transformation to the list of nodes (rarely used)

-The :meth:`~Collection.apply` function is similar to :meth:`~Collection.map`, except that the input function is called on the wrapper itself, and not the data inside the wrapper (the output will be re-wrapped automatically).
+The :meth:`~Collection.apply` function is similar to :meth:`~Collection.map`, except that the input function is called on the wrapper itself, and not the data inside the wrapper (the output will be re-wrapped automatically if needed).

-Note also that Q-expressions are not restricted to working with Soupy nodes -- they can be used to express any chain of methods on an object:
+Note also that Q-expressions are not restricted to working with Soupy nodes -- they can be used on any object.
+For example, to uppercase all movie titles:

 .. doctest:: imdb